 - Position paper reference: Weekly Epid.
 Record (2011, 86: 241-256) [pdf 318KB] - Since the incidence of tick-borne encephalitis may vary considerably between and even within geographical regions, public immunization strategies should be based on risk assessments conducted at country, regional or district level, and they should be appropriate to the local endemic situation.
-Therefore, establishing case reporting of the disease is essential before deciding on the most appropriate preventive measures to be taken. - In areas where the disease is highly endemic (that is, where the average prevaccination incidence of clinical disease is ≥5 cases/100 000 population per year), implying that there is a high individual risk of infection, WHO recommends that vaccination be offered to all age groups, including children. - Because the disease tends to be more serious in individuals aged >50-60 years this age group constitutes an important target for immunization.
+Therefore, establishing case reporting of the disease is essential before deciding on the most appropriate preventive measures to be taken. - In areas where the disease is highly endemic (that is, where the average prevaccination incidence of clinical disease is ≥5 cases/100 000 population per year), implying that there is a high individual risk of infection, WHO recommends that vaccination be offered to all age groups, including children. - Because the disease tends to be more serious in individuals aged >50-60 years this age group constitutes an important target for immunization. - Where the prevaccination incidence of the disease is moderate or low (that is, the annual average during a 5-year period is <5/100 000) or is limited to particular geographical locations or certain outdoor activities, immunization should target individuals in the most severely affected cohorts. - People travelling from non-endemic areas to endemic areas should be offered vaccination if their visits will include extensive outdoor activities. - Vaccination against the disease requires a primary series of 3 doses; those who will continue to be at risk should probably have ≥1 booster doses. - Within the considerable range of acceptable dose intervals, the relevant national authorities should select the most rational primary schedule for their national, regional or district immunization programmes. - For the vaccines manufactured in Austria and Germany (FSME-Immun and Encepur) that can be given starting from > 1 year of age an interval of 1-3 months is recommended between the

-- Where the prevaccination incidence of the disease is moderate or low (that is, the annual average during a 5-year period is <5/100 000) or is limited to particular geographical locations or certain outdoor activities, immunization should target individuals in the most severely affected cohorts. - People travelling from non-endemic areas to endemic areas should be offered vaccination if their visits will include extensive outdoor activities. - Vaccination against the disease requires a primary series of 3 doses; those who will continue to be at risk should probably have ≥1 booster doses. - Within the considerable range of acceptable dose intervals, the relevant national authorities should select the most rational primary schedule for their national, regional or district immunization programmes. - Although there is a strong indication that the spacing of boosters could be expanded considerably from the intervals currently recommended by the manufacturers (every 3-5 years), the evidence is still insufficient for a definitive recommendation on the optimal frequency and number of booster doses.
-Countries should therefore continue to recommend the use of vaccines in accordance with local disease epidemiology and current schedules until more definitive information becomes available. - For the vaccines manufactured in Austria and Germany (FSME-Immun and Encepur) that can be given starting from > 1year of age an interval of 1-3 months is recommended between the first 2 doses, and 5-12 months between the second and third doses.
+- first 2 doses, and 5-12 months between the second and third doses.
 When rapid protection is required, for example for people who will be travelling to endemic areas, the interval between the first 2 doses may be reduced to 1-2 weeks. - With the vaccines manufactured in the Russian Federation (TBE-Moscow and EnceVir) the recommended intervals are 1-7 months between the first 2 doses, and 12 months between the second and third doses.
 Booster doses are recommended every 3 years for those at continued risk of exposure. - The currently recommended booster interval should be maintained until more data have been obtained on the duration of protection induced by the Russian vaccines. - Regardless of the duration of the delay, interrupted schedules should be resumed without repeating previous doses.